chi0tzp/svm-gsu/README.md

 #### 0. Prerequisites

-The code is build in C++11 using the Eigen ...
+The code is built in C++11 using the Eigen ...

     - Eigen ??.??
     - ???